zoetyu/workshop-ws-04-24-chrome-extension/README.md

 3. Make sure the extension is turned on (toggle is blue).
 This is where errors in the extension will be logged.
     * :question: If there is an **error** in the code, it will give you an error message and not let you turn the extension on.
 Whenever you have an error, it is convenient to *clear the error* before reloading to make it clear if the error is from your newest change or just leftover.
 Wave us down if you have questions!

-4. <a id="refresh"></a>From now on, in order to view your edits, you have to refresh the extension on (chrome://extensions).
+4. <a id="refresh"></a>:warning: From now on, in order to view your edits, you have to refresh the extension on (chrome://extensions).

 :white_check_mark: Check your progress out!
 Open a new tab and navigate to another website.
 We recommend [dartmouth.edu] (https://home.dartmouth.edu/).
 Your alert should popup!